Full Form of PFI – Private Finance Initiative

 - It may happen that the private sector contractors do not meet the prescribed safety standards and the requisite quality when undertaking the project.

-Governments instead of following the earlier practice of making direct investments and carrying out construction and operation of the public projects, many times follow PFI arrangements for the same.
+Instead of following the earlier practice of making direct investments and carrying out construction and operation of the public projects, governments often follow PFI arrangements for the same.
 Thereby, it establishes a relationship between the private and public sectors and leads to on-time completion of the public projects.